sara-nl/energy-efficient-computing/tutorials/monitoring/README.md

 lscpu
 ```

-You can look at the files that show you the current and available frequencies of your CPU.
+You can look at the device files that show you the current and available frequencies of your CPU.
 Lets look at CPU #0 for example....

 - List the available Freqs.
     - ``` cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_available_frequencies ```